March 25, 2017 12:54 AM

 OVERLAND PARK, Kan.
-(AP) — A fire that leveled a multimillion-dollar apartment building under construction and spread to about two dozen homes in suburban Kansas City started when a welder accidentally ignited wooden building materials, fire officials said.
+(AP) — Officials in a Kansas City suburb where a fire destroyed a multimillion-dollar apartment building under construction and spread to about two dozen homes estimate the blaze caused between $23 million and $25 million in damage.

 (Copyright 2017 by The Associated Press.
 All Rights Reserved.)